 To change the configuration later or for advanced options, check the manual.

-Once the installation and initial setup completed, just drive and let the Sterling Power B2B charger do its thing!
+Once the installation and initial setup completed, just drive and let the Sterling Power battery to battery charger do its thing!

-We installed the Sterling Power BB1260 B2B Charger in October 2018; so far so good!
+We installed the Sterling Power BB1260 battery to battery charger in October 2018; so far so good!
 We will keep you updated if anything happens!
 Subscribe to our Mailing List to be notified.

 - BB1260 Manufacturer Website (product info, manual, regenerative braking compatibility, etc.)

 Renogy also released the DCC50S which combines a DC to DC charger & Solar (MPPT) charger.
 As opposed to the Renogy B2B charger above, this model starts the charge based on the starter battery voltage (so it won’t drain your battery when your engine is not running, that’s better).
 Looks like a sweet product, but be aware of the limitations: